-New, high-efficiency product innovations from CHIRON at EMOPosted on August 14, 2015
+New, high-efficiency product innovations from CHIRON at EMO

-The stand will be shared with SCHERER Feinbau featuring vertical lathes and shaft lathes, machine builder STAMA and CMS, the retrofit specialist in machining centers.
+The stand will be shared with SCHERER Feinbau featuring vertical lathes and shaft lathes, machine builder STAMA and CMS, the retrofit specialist in machining centres.

 In the UK CHIRON is exclusively represented by the Southam , Warwickshire based Engineering Technology Group from whom further details are available on the complete range.
 ETG representatives will also be present on the CHIRON stand at EMO.

 As a highlight and world première at EMO, CHIRON and SCHERER Feinbau are showing a highly productive and compact integrated system for high-efficiency, automated, twin-spindle turning and milling of cylinder head components.

 Among other new products, CHIRON is debuting a completely revised 12 series for the economical machining of complex work pieces and offering a significantly larger tool magazine.
 Also new are the FZ08 MT Precision for optimum accuracy; the MILL 2000 high dynamics with new dynamic package and the strong and robust DZ18 W MAGNUM for large component machining.
 The company is also showing the pre-configured, highly popular “baseline” entry level models.